-- A. The Company estimates accrued retrospective premium adjustments for its group health insurance business based on mathematical calculations in accordance with contractual terms. - B. Estimated accrued retrospective premiums due from the Company are recorded in aggregate health policy reserves in the statutory basis statements of admitted assets, liabilities, and capital and surplus and as an adjustment to change in unearned premium reserves and reserve for rate credits in the statutory basis statements of operations. - C. Pursuant to the ACA, the Company's commercial business is subject to retrospectively rated features based on the actual medical loss ratios experienced on the commercial lines of business and redetermination features for premium adjustments for changes to each member's health scores based on guidelines determined by the ACA.
-The total amount of direct premiums written for the commercial lines of business for which a portion is subject to the retrospectively rated and redetermination features was \$40,850,593 and \$53,974,470, representing 100% of total direct premiums written as of December 31, 2020 and December 31, 2019, respectively. - D. The Company is required to maintain a specific minimum loss ratio on the comprehensive commercial line of business.
-The Company does not have Medicare business subject to specific minimum loss ratio requirements as of December 31, 2020 and 2019.
+A. The Company estimates accrued retrospective premium adjustments for its group health insurance business based on mathematical calculations in accordance with contractual terms.

+B. Estimated accrued retrospective premiums due from the Company are recorded in aggregate health policy reserves in the financial statements and as an adjustment to change in unearned premium reserves and reserve for rate credits in the financial statements.

+C. Pursuant to the ACA, the Company's commercial business is subject to retrospectively rated features based on the actual MLR experienced on the commercial line of business and redetermination features for premium adjustments for changes to each member's health scores based on guidelines determined by the ACA.
+The total amount of direct premiums written for the commercial lines of business for which a portion is subject to the retrospectively rated and redetermination features was \$28,367,869 and \$40,850,593 representing 100% of total direct premiums written as of December 31, 2021 and December 31, 2020, respectively.

+D. The Company is required to maintain specific minimum loss ratios on the comprehensive commercial lines of business.
+The Company does not have Medicare business subject to specific minimum loss ratio requirements as of December 31, 2021 and 2020.